 DAVIS: When an artist is here working in a studio, and you see that their creative gears are running… I think that’s very successful.
 Then when the prints are produced and published, and… people are interacting with the work in really positive ways.
 The long-term success is that that artist might take what they’ve learned or done in the studio here and may return to their home studio, to their community, and integrate some of what they might have learned here into their new practice or in some way utilize what they’ve done here into their future art practice.

 Interested in hearing first-person from other NEA grantees?
-Then you may like our stories on Louder Than a Bomb Youth Poetry Festival, St. Louis Classical Guitar Society, Arts Westchester, and Cathedral Arts Project.
+Then you may like our stories on Louder Than a Bomb Youth Poetry Festival, St. Louis Classical Guitar Society, and Cathedral Arts Project.
 Select “Grants” from the Categories drop-down menu for even more great stories.